rohan-v8rma/Java-Juggernaut/README.md

 - They convert primitive data types into objects.

-  > **_NOTE_**: However, we cannot change the value of the primitive wrapped by the Wrapper Class object, once the Wrapper Class object has been created.
+  > ***Note***: However, we cannot change the value of the primitive wrapped by the Wrapper Class object, once the Wrapper Class object has been created.
   >
   > This is unlike regular Objects, whose members can be modified after their creation.